slothoth/Fall-From-Heaven/README.md

 One the mod is out of Alpha (probably when art assets for three civilizations are done), I will publish on Steam Workshop.

 ## Promotion System:
-- [ ] promotions based on resource availabilty, ie can only learn Death 1 with access to Death Mana resource, Lua: HasResource, GetBonusResourcePerTurn, GetResourceAmount, Monopolies support stuff?
+- [x] promotions based on resource availabilty, ie can only learn Death 1 with access to Death Mana resource.Achieved, but irreversibly as based on promotion. can i unset promo?
-- [ ] Resurrection System  For Hero level, Use pPlayer:SetProperty() on UnitRemovedFromMap (assuming thats the death event).
-Then on casting Resurrection, check unit's owner for that hero dead property.
-Much harder I think for the Phoenix promotion, there is the CanRetreatWhenCaptured that vampires use.
-But how can I hook into that temporarily?
-UnitCaptured is an Event, but that trigger on units being killed, somehow works for Vampires.
-- [ ] Summoning Buildings : Modifier with 3 tile AOE?
-So can only affect one city.
-Dunno if there is a modifier to grant a modifier to a city, like there is for units.
+- [ ] Do removal of promotions on losing requirements for mana/nightmare.
+- [ ] UI improvements hiding dummy promos in pips on UnitPanel, should be just a skip line
+- [ ] Lines linking promos where dummy promo is used in promop popup screen
+- [ ] Mess with sphere promos to get them to look better.
+Get placeholder Amber icon in for test?
+Also line formatting, aligning title.
+Maybe just replace the promotion icon with unique one?
+- [ ] How are we gonna handle other non-adepts getting channeling I or II.
+Disciple is common enough we should plan for it, others, no clue.

 ## Alignment System:
 - [ ] Certain actions like switching religion set as Good, Evil, Neutral  Need to find the right trigger, policy change as thats how religion?